Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Results Discussion

 \subsection{Generalization to Unseen Layouts}

-We assess generalization beyond the training distribution by comparing our RL-guided planner with FISS+~\cite{Sun2023} in two complementary scenarios.
-The first scenario corresponds to a standard CR scenario\footnote{DEU\_Lohmar-65\_1\_T-1} originally used in FISS+.
-The second scenario is our evasive-maneuver test case introduced in Sec.~\ref{subsec:qualitative_evaluation}.
-In both cases, our method is evaluated without retraining.
-In the CR scenario, FISS+ achieves strong performance, and our hybrid planner reaches a comparable outcome when neighborhood sampling is enabled.
-This indicates that the learned terminal specifications $g(\tau)$ generalize to previously unseen road geometries once the analytic layer explores local variants.
-In contrast, the evasive-maneuver case exposes a limitation of FISS+.
-Here, avoiding the static obstacle requires a lane change, which FISS+ is unable to produce.
-Instead, the planner decelerates as shown in Table~\ref{tab:fiss_comparison}, and comes to a full stop after \SI{16}{\second}.
-Our hybrid planner succeeds by proposing an evasive $g(\tau)$.
+We assess generalization beyond the training distribution by comparing our RL-guided planner with FISS+~\cite{Sun2023} in two complementary scenarios: a standard CR scenario (DEU\_Lohmar-65\_1\_T-1) originally used in FISS+ and an evasive maneuver case.
+Both are evaluated without retraining.
+In the CR scenario, FISS+ performs strongly, and our hybrid planner achieves comparable results when neighborhood sampling is enabled, indicating that the learned terminal specifications $g(\tau)$ generalize to unseen road geometries.
+In contrast, the evasive maneuver scenario reveals a limitation of FISS+.
+Here, avoiding the obstacle requires deviating from $\Gamma$, which FISS+ cannot produce.
+Instead, it reacts conservatively by decelerating and remaining behind the obstructing vehicle, as shown in \autoref{tab:fiss_comparison}.
+Overall, our planner handles both cases, while FISS+ remains domain-limited.